Check Your Qualifications

 became collectively included under the aegis of Western Esoteric Traditions.
 Kabbalah is the genesis and “driver” of the Western Esoteric Traditions.
 It is noted that as Christianity got underway and evolving, Kabbalah was eventually re-cast from a Christian perspective and intentionality; this deviation is generally but not always acknowledged and distinguished from Kabbalah as “Cabala”.
 There is also a deviation referred to as “Qabalah” which, along with Cabala, is not practiced at 33 Gateway Lane.

-3. The Short Version of the seminal Sefer Yetsira (Book of Formation) is explored and in practice at 33 Gateway Lane.
+3. The Short Version of the seminal Sefer Yesira (Book of Formation) is explored and in practice at 33 Gateway Lane.

-Much to the consternation of scholars and various cognizant practitioners through time, there is not one definitive, singular version or source document of Sefer Yetsira.
+The ancient and notoriously brief Sefer Yesira is the foundation document of Kabbalah.
+Much to the consternation of scholars and various cognizant practitioners through time, there is not one definitive, singular version or source document of Sefer Yesira.
 There is a handful of acknowledged significant versions — Saadia, Gra, Long, and Short.

 It is advised that the decision by the practitioner of which version to utilize is not arbitrary.
-Most significant is choosing a version, and consistently using that version in practice!
+Most significant is choosing the version which most appeals to you, and consistently using that version in practice!

-A 33 Gateway Lane interpretation and exploration of the Sefer Yetsira short version is provided in the HEREWITH DELIGHT material.
+A 33 Gateway Lane interpretation and exploration of the Sefer Yesira short version is provided in the HEREWITH DELIGHT material.
+(Refer to the “Herewith Delight” tab in the menu.)

 4. The mysterious Missing Hebrew Letter is identified in a number of sources, including 33 Gateway Lane.